-NFL Must Suspend Myles Garrett for Rest of Season After Brutal on-Field Fight
+NFL Must Suspend Myles Garrett for Rest of Season After Brutal On-Field Fight

 Rudolph called Garrett's behavior "cowardly" and "bush league."

-What Garrett did is worse than the two most despicable on-field incidents the NFL has seen over the last two decades.
+What Garrett did is worse than the two on-field incidents the NFL has punished most severely.
 Former Tennessee Titans defensive tackle Albert Haynesworth received a five-game suspension for purposely stomping Andre Gurode's exposed head.
-Oakland Raiders linebacker Vontaze Burfict received the longest suspension stemming from an on-field incident in league history earlier this season when he went headhunting and hit a downed target, Indianapolis Colts tight end Jack Doyle, with the crown of his helmet.
+Oakland Raiders linebacker Vontaze Burfict received the longest suspension stemming from an on-field incident in league history earlier this season when he hit a downed target, Indianapolis Colts tight end Jack Doyle, with the crown of his helmet.
 The length of Burfict's suspension—which will ultimately turn out to be 12 regular-season contests—was the direct result of his lengthy history of infractions.

-Garrett doesn't have Burfict's history, but whether he committed criminal assault became a very real question.
+Garrett doesn't have Burfict's history, but the severity of his actions even caused some to wonder whether he could be prosecuted for criminal assault.

 For now, the Browns and their most naturally gifted performer must go their separate ways because Garrett lost his right to play football this season.